doczi-dominik/evadere-st/README.md

-# letizia-st
+# evadere-st
-The terminal used for `dotfiles-letizia`
+The terminal used for `dotfiles-evadere`